Carlosman1996/commsman/README.md

 TODO: sometimes, the request have results in wrong format
-TODO: shadow window is shown when some request details are open
 TODO: map information in response results tab
 TODO: improve usability: edit number easily and values higher than 99.
 Spin boxes are the best option?
 TODO: Apply values formats